Images Depict Mature Plants

 Paw paw Trees for Sale Online

-Pawpaw Tree (asminia triloba) is a deciduous fruit tree that can grow up to 20 to 30 feet tall.
-The Pawpaw starts with dark purple flowers in the spring, joined in the summer by edible fruits.
-In the fall the leaves turn yellow-green that brings year-round interest to this plant.
+The Paw paw makes a real statement as a deciduous fruit tree that can grow up to 20 to 30 feet tall.
+A fun quality of this tree is its gradual color change throughout the seasons.
+Starting with dark purple flowers in the spring and joined in the summer by edible fruits, the Pawpaw tree is always keeping things interesting.
+In the fall, the leaves turn yellow-green, bringing year-round interest to this plant.

-NOTE: Does not ship to Arizona (AZ), California (CA), or Texas (TX).
-Read more about Phytosanitary rules and regulations.
+NOTE: Do not ship to Arizona (AZ), California (CA), or Texas (TX) due to Phytosanitary rules and regulations.

 |Mature Height:||20 to 30 Feet|